enso-org/enso-archive/doc/design/engine/engine-services.md

 When a content root is added, the language server must notify clients other than the one that added the root by sending a `file/rootAdded`.
-Additionally, all clients must be notified of the addition of visible files through a series of `file/event` notifications.
+Additionally, all clients must be notified with a `file/event` about the addition of the new root.
+The IDE is responsible for calling `file/tree` on that root to discover its structure.

 ##### Parameters